Table of Contents

-- Genetic syndrome may predispose.
+- The genetic syndrome may predispose.

 Clinical Presentation of Pediatric Medulloblastomas, PNETs and Ependymomas

 Because the most common site of the tumor is within the cerebellum, patients can develop ataxia.
 Brainstem tumors can cause diplopia, facial weakness, hearing problems, or a stiff neck due to cranial nerve involvement.
-Back pain, leg weakness and respiratory problems can also be attributed to metastatic disease, which is common with medulloblastomas.
+Back pain, leg weakness, and respiratory problems can also be attributed to metastatic disease, which is common with medulloblastomas.

 Central nervous system PNETs usually present with signs and symptoms of neurological deficits.
 Peripheral PNETs present with pain, swelling and masses that are localized to the site of the tumor.
 The most common site of peripheral PNETs is the head and neck; therefore, head and neck masses are commonly seen in patients with peripheral PNETs.
 Bony metastasis is very common with peripheral PNETs.